matthew-brett/greater-data-science/greater_data.md

   feedback cycles, and close collaboration between team members with different expertise.
 There will be an increasing emphasis on improving scientifi working process, to increase the efficiency and quality of research.

+[comment]: () (S: Industry has more or less figured out lean/agile as applied to their interests.
+Significant modification may be needed for the adoption into science; we don't have many experiments to inform that redesign.)

 ## References